mykyta9/Nik1tos295/README.md

-- 👋 Hi, I’m @Nik1tos295
+- 👋 Hi, I’m ukrainian guy Mykyta.
 - 👀 I’m interested in sports and programming.
-- 🌱 I’m currently learning Python, and also want to start learning Java.
+- 🌱 I’m currently learning HTML.
-- 📫 Contact on E-mail or Discord (Nik1tos295#2568).
+- 📫 Contact on E-mail or Discord (психопат#2568).

 <!---
 Nik1tos295/Nik1tos295 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.